lislis/mete0rama/mete0rama/README.md

 This can go outside now!
 Find a spot that's within your WIFI range, shady (so the temperature reading is more accurate), but will stil be hit by rain when it rains.

-Check your local network for `Mete0rama` (for example by checking for all local devices in your Router's configuration settings) and open the IP address in your browser.
+Check your local network for `Mete0rama` (for example by checking for all local devices in your Router's configuration settings) and open the IP address in your browser (e.g. http://192.168.178.42) .
 This is the website served from your board!
-Go to `/data` and get a nice JSON payload with measurements.
+Go to `/data` (e.g. http://192.168.178.42) and get a nice JSON payload with measurements.

 You're done!
 Congrats!